Project-all24/JSP-e-Commerce/README.md

 # JSP-e-Commerce

-This is a JSP e-commerce with learning purpose with JSP and servlets y server-side and JQuery in client-side
+This is a JSP e-commerce with learning purpose with JSP and servlets in server-side and JQuery in client-side

 Status: developing